damienjburks/DataCop/README.md

 ---
 ### Requirements

-DataCop is broken up into two parts and requires the following technologies to be installed:
+In order to install and deploy DataCop, you need to ensure that you have the following installed:

 1. Python 3.8+

-Please install these before proceeding.

 ### Install